notweerdmonk/avr-software-uart/README.md

 $ ./tests/run_tests
 ```

+#### Simulation

+A minor modification is needed in simavr for simulation. gcc places the .mmcu section before .data.
+The global strings are not read correctly in simavr because the offset for .mmcu section is not accounted for in flash memory.
+Please check my fork.

 #### Screenshots

 This is a screenshot from sigrok PulseView capturing samples at 16Mhz with UART setup for 4800 8N1.